Rupt/bailed-statistics/README.md

   -statistic STATISTIC  Test statistic type from
                         bailed_roostats.TestStatistic.
   -cl CL                Level for 'upper limits', in [0, 1].
-  -splusb               Use 'CLs+b' for 'upper limits'; do not use CLs.
+  -splusb               Use CLs+b for 'upper limits'; do not use CLs.
   -channel CHANNEL      Channel name for `output' tex tables.
 ```